23 May 2019

 Expect thorough discussion of the associated challenges of big data, multijurisdictional mergers, and an update on the latest cases.

-Offering the ultimate review of EU Merger Control developments for the year, with wider perspectives.
-The experts will impart substantial practical advice on the below topics and others...
+Offering the ultimate review of EU merger control developments for the year.
+Our expert panel will impart substantial practical advice on the below topics and others...

 The Increasing Influence of Politics